 Because they’re used in so many different ways, living areas need the greatest range of lighting types.
 Downlights are good for lighting up the whole room but put them on a dimmer so you can tone it down when you want things a bit more intimate.
 Floor or table lamps around lounges provide good task lighting for reading and also soft ambient light if you’re watching TV.
 A striking pendant light over a dining table adds an interesting feature and casts a pool of light making it feel welcoming and inviting.

 A pendant light is best for room lighting.
 It can add character to the room along with light.
 Putting it on a dimmer switch will allow you to control the mood of the room through lighting.
 Bedside lamps provide good task lighting for reading while a desk lamp is essential for study desks or offices.
+Take it up a notch and customise your light switches to match your decor with VIVO's light switches.

 Light and bright is the order of the day here.
 As they’re usually quite small, a central oyster or batten fitting light will provide sufficient light, although downlights are probably a better option.
 One area that needs task lighting is near the mirror and vanity.
 This is so there’s no shadowing while you’re doing make-up or shaving.
 Install a downlight over the vanity or if you’ve got a central fitting, consider sticking a light on the wall above the mirror.